AlbertoLopezGarcia/CodeVL/README.md

 # CodeVL
 Welcome to CodeVL!
-Use this code to communicate safely with your friends.
+Use this web app to communicate safely with your friends.